 What you need is a trip to the Radiology department.
 The transporter stares above the elevator door until the B lights up.
 The scan diffracts a singular, three-dimensional I into several, two-dimensional images.
 The patient laid on a scanner table is more than just bare.
 A scan knows a body as its architect and foreman know it: Crossbeam and joint, vent ducts and plumbing, the scaffold inside the house.
 Nakedness is just the house before the paint.
 Those sketches in Andreas Vesalius, the skin banana-peeled off the latissimus dorsi – that’s just the house before the siding.
 A scan sees the entire circumference and everything inside that circumference.
 The images are called cuts or slices, but the surgeon has only an incision’s narrow aperture, or at best the pinhole of laparoscopy.
 The surgeon peeks.
 The scan sees through.

 So who sees the scan?
 It’s past midnight.
 Those pixie-dust pixels are packed down into a packet of information.
 And that’s when you – Med.
 Rec.
 No. 003249352, DOB 2/4/61 – travel.
-To Australia or New Zealand, The pain inside you is not something that the naked eye would help diagnose anyway. maybe.
+To Australia or New Zealand, maybe.
 Or Switzerland, or Israel.
 Somewhere there’s daylight, not that a radiological sweatshop-worker ever sees daylight.
 These middle-of-the-night studies are sent to chronologically offset countries, where hospitals get their reads on the cheap.
 Teleradiology is not always a case of a hospital saving itself money, though.
 Many hospitals contract with a group of radiologists, who read the studies performed on the hospital’s machines.
 This radiology group, in turn, contracts with the teleradiology company – surely the only instance of skilled labourers outsourcing their own work overseas.

 So the Board-certified professional, who would be reading your scan during the daylight hours, is currently in his bed, perhaps with a sleep mask over his eyes.
 Somewhere far, far away, in a dark dungeon, in another time zone, a rushed radiologist double-clicks your name.
 The preliminary rigmarole of who you are and what exam this is starts coming out of his mouth before the screen’s pale rectangles ghost his glasses.